Anderson duality of topological modular forms and its differential-geometric manifestations: On two TMF classes of string-theoretical interest

-Furthermore, we will show, again assuming Conjecture~\ref{conj:e8}, that both $a$ and $\hat e_8 \hat e_8'$ can be lifted to a single element $\tilde a \in \TMF^{32+\tilde a}(B\tilde G)$ where $\tilde G=(E_8\times E_8)\rtimes \Sigma_2$.
 Together with a twisted string bordism we explicitly describe, this will allow us to derive $x_{-28}=x_{-31}\nu$, where $\nu$ is a generator of $\pi_3\TMF$.
 It is known that the generators of $A_{-31}$ and $A_{-28}$ are similarly related by the multiplication by $\nu$ \cite[Table~10.1]{BrunerRognes}.
 Therefore, the three statements, i) $x_{-31}$ generates $A_{-31}$, ii) $x_{-28}$ generates $A_{-28}$, and iii) $x_{-28}=x_{-31} \nu$ are related in such a way that if any two of them are proved, the last one automatically follows.
 We emphasize that we prove the three statements i), ii) and iii) independently.
 See Table~\ref{table:info} for a summary of the information presented so far.

-\begin{physremark} The classes $x_{-31}$ and $x_{-28}$ represent, under the Stolz-Teichner proposal, the worldsheet superconformal field theory for the angular parts of the non-supersymmetric 7- and 4-branes recently discussed in \cite{KaidiOhmoriTachikawaYonekura}, respectively.
+\begin{physremark} The classes $x_{-31}$ and $x_{-28}$ represent, under the Stolz-Teichner proposal, the worldsheet superconformal field theory for the angular parts of the non-supersymmetric 7- and 4-branes discussed in \cite{KaidiOhmoriTachikawaYonekura,Kaidi:2024cbx}, respectively.
 The desire to understand these branes, and in particular to compute their Green-Schwarz couplings, was a major part of the motivation to study these two classes in $\TMF$, and more broadly to develop the mathematical results in this paper. \end{physremark}